 Once your application has been received along with all of the supplemental materials, it will generally take two to four weeks for the review process to be completed.
 However, if additional steps, i.e. an admission interview or audition, are required as part of your application, the process may take longer.
 Programs with application deadlines will not begin the review process until after the deadline has passed.

-Once an admission decision has been made, you will receive notification via email, followed by a formal letter sent to you via USPS or airmail.
-Once the review process has been completed, an admission decision will be rendered.
+Once an admission decision has been made, you will receive notification via email and will be able to access your official letter on your Portal.
 The Graduate School does not release admission decisions over the phone, and correspondence with a department or individual faculty member is not considered a formal offer of admission.

 Graduate Program Coordinators